awpratten/awpratten.github.io/content/_index.md

 ### Name With No Sound (2006 to 2020)

-My long running collaboration with (Mark Favro)[http://markfavro.com].
+My long running collaboration with [Mark Favro](http://markfavro.com).
 Primarily active from 2006 until 2020.
 We focused on electronic, ambient music.
 You can read more [here](/Projects/namewithnosound)

 ### Baku (1986 to 1988 and 1996 to 2004)
 Baku had two manifestations.
-In the mid 80's I worked with my friend (Owen Curnoe)[https://www.youtube.com/user/owenoen] to produce ambient, soundtrack music for his videos and movies.
+In the mid 80's I worked with my friend [Owen Curnoe](https://www.youtube.com/user/owenoen) to produce ambient, soundtrack music for his videos and movies.
 Largely inspired by the Blade Runner soundtrack by Vangelis.

-In 1996, the second manifestation of Baku with (Owen Curnoe)[https://www.youtube.com/user/owenoen] and (Mark Favro)[http://markfavro.com] (/projects/baku).
+In 1996, the second manifestation of Baku with [Owen Curnoe](https://www.youtube.com/user/owenoen) and [Mark Favro](http://markfavro.com).
 Our music was electronic, experimental, ambient, industrial.
 You can read more about Baku [here](/Projects/baku)

 ### Bits of Food (1982 to 1985)
 My first band.
 Sort of a proto-punk/industrial/noise band that played locally with in a community of similar bands.
 Heavily influenced by second wave punk, industrial musics, Krut Rock and noise bands especially our dad's band [The Nihilist Spasm Band](http://www.nonsb.ca)